 -

-Solar photovoltaic panels factory at night
+Solar photovoltaic panels are everywhere

 [PDF Version]